HiromitsuAraki/MatrixMaker/README.md

 # MatrixMaker
-## GUI tool for converting methyole data to a data matrix compatible with Methylica
+## GUI tool for converting methylome data to a data matrix compatible with Methylica
 *MatrixMaker* is a GUI-based tool for converts methylome data to a data matrix compatible with [*Methylica*](https://github.com/HiromitsuAraki/Methylica).

 ## Install/Launch MatrixMaker